 Because of their nature (i.e. barns) they are often located where new buildings, homes or businesses, are not allowed, for example, Green Belt or open countryside.
 It can therefore be a challenge to obtain planning permission.
 There are other options for converting existing buildings, including Class Q (barns and agricultural buildings to residential) and Class R (agricultural buildings to a flexible commercial use).

-Can I Convert My Barn into a Dwelling?
+Can I Convert My Barn into a Home?

-Most barn conversions come under permitted development legislation, (specifically Class Q of The Town and Country Planning (General Permitted Development) (England) Order 2015) in England, so in principle the answer is yes.
-A full planning application is therefore not normally required, removing one of the biggest obstacles normally encountered in building development.
+Yes – Most barn conversions come under permitted development legislation, (specifically Class Q of The Town and Country Planning – General Permitted Development – England – Order 2015) in England.
+A full planning application is not normally required, removing one of the biggest obstacles normally encountered in building development.

-Class Q is designed to speed up the planning process so that more building, particularly older ones sitting idle, can be brought into domestic use.
+Class Q is designed to speed up the planning process, so that more buildings, particularly older ones sitting idle, can be brought into domestic use.

 Permitted Development – Agricultural Buildings

 The legislation allows for physical changes to buildings but not extensions.
 This includes installation (or replacement) of windows, doors, roof or exterior walls and services.
 There are further limitations such as the size of the space to be converted, the level of building works required, the location, and the lawful use of the building.

 You will therefore need a Prior Approval Application to ensure that the PLA accepts your proposal.
 This is where all conversions including windows, doors & services can be approved.
 This process should normally take no longer than 2 months.

 The process of prior approval is different to that of seeking planning permission.
 There are limited opportunities for the Local Planning Authority to prevent the change of use of the building from agricultural to a dwelling house.